 So yes, this isn’t sounding too positive either way!

 So the alternative is to find a ‘normal person’.
 First off, I should say there is no such thing as ‘normal’, but there is, just as there is abnormal.
 Again it’s a spectrum, but most people seek safe lives, free from mental, physical or emotional trauma, a cosy nest, conformity; transforming from radical youth, into their parents.
 Normal people probably make up 80% of people on the planet (give or take a billion).
-This ‘normal’ life, unradical, a little regretful and aways a little unfilled, is what someone who wants to be happy should aim to have.
-But the rub is, if you have drive in your DNA, although you think you want happiness, when offered, the other 20% generally reject it (strangely, the 80% look to the 20% to live the lives they’d like to live if they could, TV, books, stories, often a window onto the lives of the 20%).
+This ‘normal’ life, unradical, a little regretful and always a little unfilled, is what someone who wants to be happy should aim to have.
+But the rub is, if you have the drive in your DNA, although you think you want happiness, when offered, the other 20% generally reject it (strangely, the 80% look to the 20% to live the lives they’d like to live if they could, TV, books, stories, often a window onto the lives of the 20%).